 Mr. Olafur Thors, leader of Iceland's Independence Liberal-Conservative Party, and much favoured to become Prime?

-Mr. Olafur Thors, leader of Iceland's Independence Liberal-Conservative Party, and much favoured to become Prime Minister after final results of the current General Election are declared, was interviewed in Reykjavik, October 26.
+Background: Mr. Olafur Thors, leader of Iceland's Independence Liberal-Conservative Party, and much favoured to become Prime Minister after final results of the current General Election are declared, was interviewed in Reykjavik, October 26.

 Asked what would be the biggest problem faced by the next Government, Mr. Thors (SOF) said he thought it would be Iceland's inflation, which would remain a serious problem for many years.